tonethar/IGME-330-Master/notes/IIFE-review.md

 ### III.
 Screenshot

 1. When you are all done, the app should function as before
-2. Nearly all of your code should no longer be in the global namespace (except for the `textLIB` global)
+2. All of your code (except for the `textLIB` global) should no longer be in the browser's global namespace
 3. The HTML file should look something like this:

 **greeter-app-ES5-IIFE.html**